altocodenl/TODIS/readme.md

 The vast hardware systems - nowadays referred to as "the cloud" - that run a great deal of our software are also chiefly concerned with communicating, storing and transforming data.
 Like software, they have no other purpose than that.
 This is what explains their central importance, and what justifies the vast economic resources devoted to them.

 Through their capacity to communicate, store and transform data, DIS can be used for multiple purposes: telecommunications, education, entertainment, commerce, scientific research, etc. But these manyfold applications and the ultimate human purposes they enable are powered by the straightforward act of communciating, storing and transforming data.

+The dual revolution of the [transistor](https://en.wikipedia.org/wiki/Transistor) and [information theory](https://en.wikipedia.org/wiki/Information_theory) allow humans to store, transmit and transform information with incredible speed, precision, and at a very small cost.

 What sets *digital* information systems different apart their non-digital predecessors is their incredible speed, accuracy and low cost of operation.
 Prior to the advent of [digital electronics](https://en.wikipedia.org/wiki/Digital_electronics), information systems were billions of times slower, less accurate and expensive.